 This occurs when the odds offered on a given outcome imply a probability that is less than the actual probability of that outcome occurring.
 In reality, calculating the actual probability of any given event occurring in sport is far from an exact science given the number of variables.
-The easy availability of masses of information relating to, for instance, an FA Cup match between Arsenal and Liverpool, means it is very likely that the odds the bookmakers offer will reflect the actual probabilities involved, plus a little built in for their profit margin of course.
+The easy availability of masses of information relating to, for instance, an FA Cup match between Arsenal and Liverpool, means it is very likely that the odds the bookmakers offer will reflect the actual probabilities involved, plus a little built in for their margin of course.

 Information relating to any given football match could be things like the weather conditions, injury news, historical statistics, current form of players or teams involved, whether the manager had a row with his wife on the morning of the game, whether the star striker ate a dodgy omelette the night before the game, and more or less anything else you could think of.

 It stands to reason that when the biggest sides in the land are playing, much of the information relating to the game will be in the public domain, and hence will be taken into account by the bookies when they set the odds.
 It is also the case that, unless you have very good connections to someone who works for one of the clubs involved, the bookies are going to get hold of any pertinent information before you are.
 Be that about, for instance, a player getting a late injury or there being a training ground bust-up, or indeed anything else.